Skip to content

 service

-We develop AI systems for business as engineering infrastructure: contracts, state, model routing, observability and human control.
+AI systems development for specific processes: contracts, state, model routing, observability and human control — from audit to running in production.

 Cases